Chist-Sergey/P3000TGBOT/docs/comments.md

 ## Comments

-Writing comments is optional.
+Comments are written to clarify things
+that can't be clarified by using proper variable names.
-Comments must be written in lowercase, above the code its related to, and written  except then referencing to something.
+Comments must be written above the code its related to,
-Comments must be

-and can be written multiple times.

-example (newline after this colon is included):
+in lowercase, except then referencing to something.
+Comments are not limited by a single line.

+Example:

     # comment above the code
     # more comment above the code
     # 'variable' == 'description' == 'more description'
     code below the comment
     more code below the comment
-    a template for testing functions.

-When dealing with long comments, break a line where it wouldn't distort the logical continuation, such as conditional statements like 'and', or punctuation marks like ','.
+When dealing with long comments, break the line where it would not make a sentance look finished.

 TODO: add best practice
 Best practice: